 American missions against Kamiri Airfield

-On July 2, 1944 at dawn a Naval and aerial bombardment the U. S. Army 158th RCT (Arizona National Guard) began landing from LCT and LCM landing craft at 5:00am on "Yellow beach" parallel to the western end of Kamiri Airfield over an area of 800 yards long at roughly 8:00am.
-As the landing progressed, Japanese mortar and artillery fire from further inland happened sporatically for two hours, destroying a DUKW and an ammunition truck.
+On July 2, 1944 at dawn a Naval and aerial bombardment the U. S. Army 158th Regimental Combat Team (158th RCT) "Bushmasters" an Arizona National Guard unit began landing from LCT and LCM landing craft at 5:00am on "Yellow beach" parallel to the western end of Kamiri Airfield and occupy an area of 800 yards by 8:00am.
+As the landing progressed, Japanese mortar and artillery fire from further inland happened sporadically for two hours, destroying a DUKW and an ammunition truck.

 At the eastern end of the runway, the 2nd Battalion encountered the first Japanese resistance 500 yards from the eastern end of Kamiri Drome, when roughly forty Japanese ran out of a cave and were killed by rifle fire and support fire from LVT(A).
 In the same area, lightly manned caves and positions were mopped up.
 Tanks from the 603d Tank Company assisted the troops.

-As soon as U. S. Army troops liberated the airfield, construction began to repair the runway for Allied use.
+As soon as U. S. Army captured the airfield, construction began to repair the runway for use by the Allies.
 Immediately on July 2, 1944 elements of the 27th Engineers used improvised rollers towed by 6x6 trucks to regrade the runway.
 At the airfield, at least four wrecked Japanese aircraft were captured and evaluated by intelligence: Ki-21 Sally 6233, Ki-21 Sally 6519, Ki-48 Lily 2094 and Ki-46 Dinah 2793.

 Repair and expansion of Kamiri Airfield was overseen by Royal Australian Air Force (RAAF) Group Captain W. A. C. Dale.
 Kamiri Airfield was deemed ready to received a limited number of aircraft by July 4, 1944 but bad weather and scheduled paratrooper jumps delayed the first Allied use until July 6, 1944 when RAAF P-40 Kittyhawks arrived.
 By July 16, 1944 facilities were completed to support an entire fighter group.